Hannah Brown Is the Belle of the Ball at 2019 CMA Awards

 The only thing she's missing is a glass slipper!

 Hannah Brown showed up to the 2019 CMA Awards ready to make an entrance.
-The Bachelorette star arrived wearing a stunning floor length white gown that could only be described as straight out of a fairytale.
+The Bachelorette star arrived wearing a stunning floor length Atelier Zuhra white gown paired with Jimmy Choo shoes that could only be described as straight out of a fairy-tale.
 The proud Alabama former pageant queen is becoming a consistent staple on red carpets and we can definitely see why.

 The brunette beauty knows how to work a carpet, and she's done it twice this week.
 On Sunday night, Hannah arrived to the 2019 People's Choice Awards looking gorgeous in a sweet and sexy red ensemble.
 The night was also momentous seeing as it marked her first ever PCAs win for Competition Contestant.